CycleQ: An Efficient Basis for Cyclic Equational Reasoning: Introduction

 \paragraph{Contributions}

-Our main contributions are as follows: \begin{itemize}[leftmargin=*] \item We identify contextual substitution as the appropriate means for introducing cycles into an equational proof and present a simple proof system based on this mechanism. \item We show that our system subsumes approaches to implicit induction, known variously as ``inductionless induction'', ``proof by consistency'' and ``rewriting induction'', as well as explicit structural induction schemes. \item We show that, by restricting to variable traces, the global correctness condition of cyclic proof reduces to Lee, Jones and Ben-Amram's size-change principle.
-This leads directly to an efficient and \emph{incremental} procedure for detecting and verifying cycles based on size-change graphs. \item We identify a number of natural restrictions on contextual substitution that allow it to play the role of an efficient matching function.
-Our evaluation on a number of benchmarks show that it performs well on simple and mutual induction problems, and can sometimes prove more complex goals that would otherwise typically require lemmas. \end{itemize}
+Our main contributions are as follows: \begin{itemize}[leftmargin=*] \item We identify contextual substitution as the appropriate means for introducing cycles into an equational proof, presenting a simple proof system based on this mechanism. \item We show that, when targeting proofs about functional programs, our system subsumes approaches to implicit induction, known variously as ``inductionless induction'', ``proof by consistency'' and ``rewriting induction''. \item We show that, by restricting to variable traces, the global correctness condition of cyclic proof reduces to Lee, Jones and Ben-Amram's size-change principle.
+This approach leads directly to an efficient and \emph{incremental} procedure for detecting and verifying cycles based on size-change graphs. \item We identify several natural restrictions on contextual substitution that allow it to play the role of an efficient matching function for detecting potential cycles.
+Our evaluation on a number of benchmarks shows that it performs well on standard and mutual induction problems and can sometimes prove more complex goals that would typically require lemmas in other systems. \end{itemize}

 \paragraph{Outline}